How to make slime with contact lens solution?

 Here at contactlenses.co.uk we like to keep it simple, as we have a ready supply of contact lens solution we use the following recipe for the perfect slime.

-* You can make your slime thicker by adding more contact lens solution or make it slimier by adding less contact lens solution
+- You can make slime thicker by adding more contact lens solution or make it slimier by adding less contact lens solution.

-*Try experimenting with colour, if you don't have green try mixing blue and yellow, or use red and blue for a lovely purple.
+- Try experimenting with colour, if you don't have green, try mixing blue and yellow, or blue and red for a lovely purple.

-*If you are brave, try adding glitter to form sparkles
+- If you are brave try adding glitter to make sparkles.

 Making slime at home is a great activity for kids of all ages, it encourages social interaction, science based learning and kitchen skills.